 - Muscle weakness

 - Cushing’s syndrome (combination of weight gain, high blood pressure, diabetes and easy bruising)

 - Acromegaly (enlargement of the extremities or limbs and thickening of the skull and jaw)

 - Carpal tunnel syndrome

-A doctor will use diagnostic tests to determine whether the patient has a tumor, and if so, whether the tumor is causing problems with hormonal levels, or has spread to nearby areas like the sinuses.
+Your doctor will use diagnostic tests to determine whether you have a tumor, and if so, whether the tumor is causing problems with hormonal levels or has spread to nearby areas like the sinuses.
 Tests could include:

 - Physical exam

-- Neurological Exam - The doctor examines the central nervous system, including reflexes, motor and sensory skills, balance and coordination, and mental state.
+- Neurological exam—An examination of the central nervous system, including reflexes, motor and sensory skills, balance and coordination, and mental state

-- MRI (Magnetic Resonance Imaging) - A radiologist uses a magnet, radio waves and a computer to take detailed pictures of the inside of the body, sometimes injecting a contrast dye to create a clearer picture.
+- MRI (Magnetic resonance imaging)—A magnet, radio waves and a computer take detailed pictures of the inside of the body, sometimes injecting a contrast dye to create a clearer picture

 - Biopsy—Removal of cells or tissue to check for cancer and hormone production